Self-Driving-Car-NDegree-M-Russo/CarND-P1-Lane-Lines/writeup.md

 2. Apply Gaussian Blur;
 3. Apply Canny Edge detection;
 4. On top of the identified edges apply a mask selecting a portion of the image area only;
-5. Apply the Hough Transformation to identify the line segments
+5. Apply the Hough Transformation to identify the line segments corrensponding to the lanes;
-6. Extreapolate the segment to build contiuous lines and draw them on top of the initial image.
+6. Extreapolate the segments to build contiuous lines and draw them on top of the initial image.

 The final image will be: